 This is where a plasma TV really shine.
 When a pixel in a plasma TV is off, it emits almost no light, only 0.05 cd/m2, compared to an average of 0.15 cd/m2 for an LED.
 In a plasma TV, each color of a pixel is individually controlled and do not depend on the neighbours pixels.
 In an LCD screen, they all share the same backlight.
 The backlight always stays on for all the pixels (but a region can dim if the television is equipped with local dimming).
 The pixels are merely a filter applied on top of that light.
-In theory, it could still produce real blacks if the pixels can block all the lights, but even today's best LCD screen have a little amount of leakage.
+In theory, it could still produce a real black if the pixel can block all the light, but even today's best LCD screen have a little amount of leakage.
 The black will appear slightly gray.

 The following picture compares an LED screen to a plasma in a black scene.
 The LED looks more washed out because the blacks are more gray (if you do not see a difference, close the lights in your room).

 If you are watching television in a somewhat lighted room, it does not matter.
-The LED screens will produce a black good enough you will not notice it.
+The LED screen will produce a black good enough you will not notice it.
 However, if you are in a complete dark room, you will appreciate plasma's true black.

-An LCD (both with CCFL and LED backlight) can produce an image a lot brighter than a plasma.
+An LED can produce an image a lot brighter than a plasma.
 The average maximum luminance for a plasma is 100 cd/m2 compared to 250 cd/m2 for an LCD.
 In an LCD screen, the source of light is separate than the color of the pixel.
 The source of light behind the screen, just needs to be white and has no real size constraint.
 This enables the uses of very bright sources of light, like CCFL or LEDs.
 In a plasma screen, each color of a pixel emits their own light.
 The gas inside a cell is excited to produce an ultraviolet light, which then excites a phosphor.
 This method has a lot less potential to produce a strong light.

 If you have a room with a lot of windows and lights in it, or if you normally prefer to watch television with the lights on, you will appreciate the brighter image that an LCD or LED can produce.